 1. Introduction

-The following information is compromised of the agencies that have served on committees, provided direct input or provided input via other means, CDBG, HOME, and CoC-funded sub-recipients, and delivered the CDBG and HOME services directly.
+The following information is comprised of the agencies that have served on committees, provided direct input or provided input via other means, CDBG, HOME, and CoC-funded sub-recipients, and delivered the CDBG and HOME services directly.
 The Consolidated Plan and Action Plan process is a year-round accumulation of reports, discussions, analysis, and observations.
 All the agencies/groups listed below have had a part in the final product as well as decisions and discussions that happen year-round.